gordonwatts/seattlesnowmass2021.github.io/pages/registration.md

 On July 27, they day after the workshop, there is a day-trip to visit LIGO/Hanford.
 The cost of the complete day is $80 dollars, and includes the tour and the bus ride there and back.

 Refunds are possible for in-person registration before July 1st.
 A $75 processing fee will be charged.
-If you will miss the workshop due to COVID, please contact the local organizing committee ([via email](mailto:snowmass-loc2022@uw.edu)) to request a refund, and please get better as fast as possible!!
+If you will miss the workshop due to COVID-19, please contact the local organizing committee ([via email](mailto:snowmass-loc2022@uw.edu)) to request a refund, and please get better as fast as possible!!

 ## Virtual Registration